svin24/svin24.github.io/content/blog/Reforming-the-free-software-message.md

 [choosealicense.com]: https://choosealicense.com/
 [1]: https://writefreesoftware.org/blog/free-software-games/

-There are also some non-goals, such as:
+More:

-- Association with any particular free software project or organization
+- No particular association with any particular free software project or organization
-- Non-cooperation with the open source movement
+- No policy of non-cooperation with the open source movement

 Compare [writefreesoftware.org] with the similar resources provided by GNU ([1][gnu-1], [2][gnu-2]) and you should get the general idea.